 Sens is an important local town on the Yonne River, north of Auxerre in the Yonne department of the Burgundy region.

 As well as having several interesting historical monuments - above all the cathedral - Sens is also an important local shopping town and local regional centre for the Yonne department.

-The main reason visitors come to Sens is the gothic Cathedral Saint-Etienne that dominates the town.
-The cathedral was especially important because it was the first gothic cathedral built in France and acted as a role model for many other gothic style cathedrals built later both in France and elsewhere in Europe.
+The main reason visitors come to Sens is to see the gothic Cathedral Saint-Etienne that dominates the town.
+The cathedral is especially important because it was the first gothic cathedral built in France and acted as a role model for many other gothic style cathedrals built later both in France and elsewhere in Europe.

-Built in the 12th century the cathedral replaced an earlier Roman style cathedral on the same site.
-The new architecture was intended to bring a new sense of light into churches, principally be using side-supports along the length of the church on the outside, which reduced the structural importance of the walls themselves, and enabled windows to be added along the sides.
+Built in the 12th century from 1130 onwards, the cathedral replaced an earlier roman style cathedral on the same site.
+The new architecture was intended to bring a new sense of light into churches, principally by using side-supports along the length of the church on the outside (called flying buttresses), which reduced the structural importance of the walls themselves, and enabled windows to be added along the sides.

-If you are interested in church relics and ornaments, be sure to visit the museum in the adjoining Bishop's Palais which has a very good collection of medieval religious art.
-The dungeons in the palace are especially interesting, with walls covered in graffiti by medieval prisoners.
+If you are interested in church relics and ornaments, be sure to visit the museum in the Bishop's Palais next to the cathedral which has a very good collection of medieval religious art.
+The dungeons in the palace are especially interesting, with walls covered in graffiti by prisoners in the medieval period.

 Take a look at the market hall across from the cathedral (market day in Sens is Monday, Friday and Saturday) then explore the lovely streets in the town, with expensive boutiques set in medieval colombage houses.

 The pedestrianised Grande Rue is the centre of the old town and activity in Sens, and the place to go when you are here for shopping.